Butterflies of hope bring comfort to eating disorder patients, brighten Oconomowoc campusPosted on 05/08/20 01:02:pm

 As the two patients explain, “It’s a connection to all of the Rogers patients, how we all flow through our challenges, and how in the end, we will all soar out of here and fly away in beautiful colors.”

-If you or someone you know is struggling with an eating disorder, contact us for a free, confidential screening here, or call us at 800-767-4411.
+If you or someone you know is struggling with an eating disorder, submit a free, confidential screening, or call us at 800-767-4411.